 From the overall perspective of the attractiveness of the area's backcountry character and the benefits that are derived therefrom, ORDA believes that the relocation of +/- 600 feet of one trail within a network that consists of miles of interconnected trails will not cause a significant impact.
-ORDA believes that the proposed conceptual action will not cause significant economic would be converted to and maintained as an alpine ski trail.
-The section of alpine ski trail would have snowmaking and would be groomed.
-The section of existing trail would need to be widened to accommodate grooming equipment.
-This same section of trail would be available for hiking and mountain biking during the non-ski season.
+ORDA believes that the proposed conceptual action will not cause significant economic or experiential issues.